SA46Team5a/SA46Team05A_ESNET/README.md

 ## Database
 ### Setup
-To setup the database, restore the database using the included .bak file.
-Alternatively, create a blank database named 'SA46Team05A Database' and run the createDB.sh file.
+To setup the database, restore the database using the .bak file in the DatabaseSetup folder.
+Alternatively, create a blank database named 'SA46Team05A Database' and run the createDB.sh file in the same folder.

 ### Metadata
 - Members: All fields are compulsory except for Email